 - Use mosquito nets treated with insecticides over beds and screens over windows and doors.

 - Spray permethrin or a similar insecticide in the bedroom before going to bed.

-Malaria is a reportable disease Hawaii Administrative Rules Title 11 Chapter 156, Communicable Diseases, under the Routine category which requires a report by telephone, fax or mail to the Disease Outbreak Control Division on Oahu or to the District Health Offices on the neighbor islands.
-A written Communicable Disease Report (CDR) may be submitted by mail or fax.
+Malaria is a reportable disease in the State of Hawaii under the Routine category (Hawaii Administrative Rules Title 11 Chapter 156, Communicable Diseases) The reporting should be made by telephone, fax or mail to the Disease Outbreak Control Division on Oahu or to the District Health Offices on the neighbor islands.
+A written Communicable Disease Report (CDR) should be submitted by mail or fax.